Authors today need a whole new attitude toward the all-important pitch.

 Pitching to a social network

 This kind of pitch involves reaching out to comment on other websites and blogs where you can be helpful and offer a contribution.
 It can include tweeting, with either links or referrals, or by distilling selections of your content into 140-character haikus.
+It could also include creating an Instagram account, either to sell yourself as the author, the characters you’ve created, or the book itself.
+One approach is to pose as one of your characters, pretending to be them and creating a sense that your character is real.
+If you go down this route, consider heading to a site like Twicsy to buy followers – it’s an assured way to grow your following quickly.

 Social networking is like entering a cafe or front-porch conversation, and adding your two cents about the topic under discussion.
 This is the most subtle form of pitching and requires a keen sense of online etiquette.
 Don’t begin by saying you’re an expert, and expect everyone to sit up and listen.
 Be altruistic, service- oriented, and keep yourself out of it on a personal level until you’ve established some ongoing connections.